delpikye-v/react-tooltip/README.md

 #### Desciption

 It is wrap the tooltip for the element.
-(Cusomize tooltip - `html/css/complex`)
+(Customize tooltip - `html/css/complex`)

-Append the tooltip outside the root (`portal element`).
+Append the tooltip outside the root. (`portal element`).

 ---
 ### Usage